sai1919-git/DevOps-Portfolio/README.md

 ### ✅ What I Did

-- Created a Python Flask web application
+Created a Python Flask web application
-- Containerized the application using Docker
+Containerized the application using Docker
-- Installed and configured Jenkins on AWS EC2
+Installed and configured Jenkins on AWS EC2
+Added AWS credentials securely in Jenkins
-- Wrote a Declarative Jenkinsfile
+Wrote a Declarative Jenkinsfile for CI
-- Integrated GitHub with Jenkins for CI
+Integrated GitHub repository with Jenkins
-- Automated Docker image build process
-- Removed old containers to avoid port conflicts
-- Deployed the latest container automatically
-- Accessed the application via EC2 public IP
+Automated Docker image build, tag, and push to AWS ECR Verified the pushed images in AWS ECR

 ### ⚙️ Jenkins Pipeline Flow
 1. Jenkins pulls the latest code from GitHub